mamachnik/go-webapps/methods/json.md

     Age       int      `json:"age"`
     Cars      []string `json:"cars,omitempty"` // omitempty is used to omit the field if it is empty.

-    privataData string // privateData field is not exported.
+    privateData string // privateData field is not exported.
 }
 ```